Spatial mixing and the random-cluster dynamics on lattices: Introduction

 \subsection{Weak spatial mixing within a phase}

 As we have mentioned, for the Ising/Potts Glauber dynamics, the notions of WSM and SSM have been the dominant tools for obtaining mixing time bounds at high temperatures $\beta<\beta_c$; as soon as $\beta \ge \beta_c$ both these properties break down, and indeed their mixing times on $\bbT_n = (\mathbb Z/n\mathbb Z)^d$ become exponentially slow at all $\beta>\beta_c(d)$~\cite{Pisztora96,Bodineau05}.
 The slowdown is due to the emergence of an exponentially tight bottleneck between the phases (each corresponding to dominance by one of the $q$ colors), which coexist at low temperatures.
-A generally believed paradigm (which turns out to be quite hard to prove) is that the mixing time, when initialized from an appropriate {\it random mixture\/} of configurations that are representative of each of these phases\footnote{For a formal definition of mixing time from a specified distribution on initializations (as opposed to worst-case), see Section~\ref{subsec:mixingtimes}.}---in the Ising case, the all-$+1$ and all-$-1$ configurations\footnote{By convention, in the case of the Ising model $q=2$, the two states are usually taken to be $\{-1,+1\}$ rather than $\{1,2\}$} with probability $1/2$ each---should in fact be fast.
+A generally believed paradigm (which turns out to be quite hard to prove) is that the mixing time, when initialized from an appropriate {\it random mixture\/} of configurations that are representative of each of these phases\footnote{ We note that the notion of mixing time from a specified (possibly random) initialization is slightly weaker than the standard worst-case mixing time, in that the usual ``boosting" property does not apply.
+See Section~\ref{subsec:mixingtimes} for details.}---in the Ising case, the all-$+1$ and all-$-1$ configurations\footnote{By convention, in the case of the Ising model $q=2$, the two states are usually taken to be $\{-1,+1\}$ rather than $\{1,2\}$} with probability $1/2$ each---should in fact be fast.
 A version of this paradigm was recently established in~\cite{GhSi21} for the Ising model on $\bbT_n$ in its entire low-temperature coexistence regime using a new notion of spatial mixing known as \emph{WSM within a phase}.
 Informally, WSM within a phase requires exponential decay of correlations between sets~$A,B$ on $\bbT_n$ as before, but now under the Gibbs measure restricted to a phase (e.g., to configurations with majority~$+1$ spins), and only when the configuration on $A$ is set to the extremal configuration of that phase (i.e., the all-$+1$ configuration).

 Recall that, for the random-cluster model, WSM is expected to hold at all off-critical temperatures $p\ne p_c(q,d)$; the only phase coexistence regime is then {\it exactly at\/} the critical point $p_c(q,d)$, and actually only when $q$ is large enough.\footnote{In $d=2$, there is coexistence at $p_c(q,d)$ as soon as $q>4$~\cite{DGHMT}, and in large dimension as soon as $q>2$.
 For smaller values of~$q$, the random-cluster model has \emph{no} coexistence regime, and the mixing time should be polynomial even at $p_c$~\cite{LS-critical-2D-Ising,GL2}.} The coexistence here is between the high- and low-temperature phases, corresponding to non-existence and existence of a giant component (called the ``free" or ``disordered" and ``wired" or ``ordered" phases, respectively).
 Indeed, at $p_c(q,d)$ when $q$ is large, there is an exponential bottleneck between the free and wired phases on $\bbT_n$, and the FK dynamics on $\bbT_n$ slows down exponentially~\cite{BCT,GL1}.
 (Technically in $d\ge 3$,~\cite{BCT} only applies for integer $q$: for completeness, in Appendix~\ref{app:slow-mixing} we deduce slow mixing for all $d\ge 2$ and general $q\ge q_0$ at $p = p_c + o(1/n)$.)
 By analogy with the Ising model, one might conjecture that this slowdown can be overcome by starting the FK dynamics in an appropriate mixture of extremal representatives from its two phases, namely the all-free and all-wired configurations.